zoomlogo/flax/wishlist.md

 feel free to suggest element ideas on the SE chatroom.
 ```
 SINGLE BYES NILADS
-- left arguement of chain
+- ⁰ 10
-- right argument of chain
+- ¹ 16
-- 10
+- ² 26
-- 16
+- ³ 32
-- 26
+- ⁴ 64
-- 32
+- ⁵ 100
-- 64
+- ⁷ 256
-- 100
+- ⁸ left arguement of chain
-- 256
+- ⁹ right argument of chain
-- read a character from stdin
+- ς read a character from stdin
-- read a line from stdin
+- σ read a line from stdin
-- get register
+- ∃ get register

 SINGLE BYTE MONADS
 - logical not